bcandersen/tplink-st-edge/README.md

-# TP-Link-SmartThings-Edge
+# TP-Link SmartThing Edge
-TP-Link Driver For SmartThings Edge Platform
+TP-Link driver for the SmartThings Edge platform